So what’s the deal with sourdough bread? In our quest to eat healthier, this topic came up a lot. I finally sat down one day to read about it.

 Does this not thrill you to your toes?!

-For the past several years, both Travis and I have followed Stage 3 (maintenance mode) of the candida diet (outlined in Dr. Bakker’s book, Candida Crusher), and have enjoyed the wonders of sourdough bread.
+For the past several years, both Travis and I have a candida diet and have enjoyed the wonders of sourdough bread.

 Sourdough bread is great!
 Sourdough bread is better!
 But sadly, sourdough bread is becoming a forgotten art.
 Learn how to start and care for your own sourdough, and I guarantee your toes will be thrilled too!